Are you experiencing excessive daytime sleepiness? Does your partner snore loudly every night?

 How Does Oral Appliance Therapy Work?

 The use of an oral appliance to treat sleep apnea can alleviate symptoms and minimize health risks often associated with a sleep disorder.
-Dr. Dechter or Dr. Moy can create a custom fit oral appliance that will reposition the jaw to prevent the soft tissues at the back of the throat from collapsing and blocking the airway.
+Dr. Dechter and Dr. Moy can create a custom fit oral appliance specifically designed for your mouth.
+This small device is similar to a mouthguard.
+It will reposition your jaw to prevent the soft tissues at the back of the throat from collapsing and blocking your airway.

-An oral appliance will fit much like a mouth guard and allows the wearer to speak and drink fluids while in place.
-Easy to transport, relatively comfortable and more discreet than the CPAP, patients who can benefit from an oral appliance are often more compliant with usage.
+An oral appliance will fit much like a mouthguard, and allows the wearer to speak and drink fluids while in place.
+The best part is that you only have to wear it at night, while you sleep.
+The sleep apnea oral appliance is easy to transport, relatively comfortable and more discreet than a CPAP machine.
+Patients who can benefit from an oral appliance are often more compliant with usage.